-- Three problem sets (5% each) and three programming labs (8% each) worth a total of 39% of your grade.
-I strongly encourage teams of two (or one team of three if we have an odd number of students).
-You are not allowed to use the same partner more than once per problem set or programming lab (in other words, you will have a total of six different partners).
-For those of you who don't have six friends to cycle through, please let me know and I will assign partners.
-Only one writeup per group is required and all students in the group will receive the same grade.
-The solutions should be a joint effort; both parties should both contribute to and understand the solutions.
-It should be noted on the problem set who did what. - A single exam on the 18st of April worth 15% of your grade.
-This exam is likely to be an oral exam. - Class scribe worth 3% - A class project worth 33% of your grade (8% on the proposal/literature search due Oct 23th and 15% on the writeup due Dec 6th and 10% on the presentation that will be held during our scheduled final time).
+- A single exam on November 23rd worth 15% of your grade.
+This exam will likely be an oral exam. - · Class scribe worth 3% - A class project worth 33% of your grade (8% on the proposal/literature search due November 2, 15% on the writeup due November 30 and 10% on the presentation that will be held during our scheduled final time which is tentatively December 11 from 7PM-10PM but the registrar reserves the right to change that.).
 The project will be fairly open-ended but will essentially start with a question such as "How can parallelism be used to help debugging/performance monitoring" or "How can a directory-based cache coherency algorithm be modified to improve reliability" and a set of papers that are a starting point in that topic area.
 Such questions could very well be the start of one or more Ph.D. theses, but I want you to get as far as you can in the topic area.
 The proposal/literature search should pose the question and describe at least three papers in the field and should be about 8 pages long.
 The writeup should be an 8 to 10 page paper and a presentation to be held either the last week of class or on the day that our final would otherwise be scheduled.
 You may find that you need to run experiments to test/confirm results, etc. You should group into teams of two or three for the project.
-You are allowed to team up with anyone that you partnered with on problem sets or programming labs. - 10% subjective based on class participation.
+You are allowed to team up with anyone that you partnered with on problem sets or programming labs.